Discover Peru : Society (social life)

 The challenges of education

-The figures for access to education were nevertheless on a steady upward curve before the crisis, but schools have remained closed in Peru since the start of the Covid crisis, and have never reopened.
-Over a year and a half!
+Despite the fact that access to education was on a steady upward curve before the crisis, schools remained closed in Peru since the start of the Covid crisis, only to reopen more than a year and a half later!
 The process of resuming semi-presidential classes began in April 2021 in rural areas where Internet access is difficult.
-Then the new government finally decided to let schools define "semi-presential openings on flexible, progressive, voluntary criteria and in complete safety with regard to health standards".
+Then the government finally decided to let schools define "semi-presential openings on flexible, progressive, voluntary criteria and in complete safety with regard to health standards".
 In the most privileged cases, distance learning systems have made it possible to maintain a school link, but in 2020 alone, 230,000 children left the system.
 According to a study by the Peruvian Ministry of Health (Minsa) and Unicef, over 30% of the country's children and adolescents suffer from cognitive and mental deficiencies.
 The crisis will have taken a heavy toll on future generations.
-And the gaps have only widened during this long parenthesis in a country where an average of 50% of households have Internet access.
+And the gaps have only widened during this long parenthesis in a country where, let's not forget, an average of 50% of households have Internet access.

-The arrival in office of a former provincial schoolteacher created a few illusions about an imminent and necessary reform of education, but these were soon drowned out by the "business" and no major reform has seen the light of day since.
+The arrival in power of a former provincial schoolteacher in the presidential post created a few illusions about an imminent and necessary reform of education, but these were soon drowned out by "business"; no major reform has seen the light of day since, even though the president was deposed and replaced by Dina Boluarte.

 Chronicles of a common racism

 Since 2010, the Peruvian Ministry of Culture has had a Vice-Ministry of Interculturality to maintain vigilance and guidelines to avoid discrimination against any type of citizen or people.
-And discrimination is punishable by law.
-And yet, 53% of Peruvians consider their fellow citizens to be racist: towards Quechua or Aymara minorities with a poor command of the Spanish language, towards the Afro-Peruvian population or Amazonian ethnic groups.
+And this is punishable by law.
+And yet, 53% of Peruvians consider their fellow citizens to be racist: towards Quechua or Aymara minorities who have a poor command of the Spanish language, towards the Afro-Peruvian population or Amazonian ethnic groups.
 In a society with such a melting pot of cultures, racism is hard to define.
 Many little nicknames that could be considered discriminatory are used, for example, even within the family to refer to each other: almost every family has its "gordo" (fat), "flaco" (skinny), "chato" (small), "chino" (with Asian features), "negro o negra" (with darker skin color), "cholo" (with Andean features) or even "gringo" (the whitest of them all) without anyone taking offense.
 But these same adjectives in another context mark a deep-rooted social categorization.
 Here, we also read others through their skin color.
 The dominant system, white or mestizo and Spanish-speaking, is structurally exclusionary, and things are struggling to change.
 Indigenous and Afro-Peruvian people have little political, economic or cultural representation.
 Some young authors and thinkers are campaigning for a reawakening of identities within society, and things are gradually moving.
 Young Quechua singers such as Renata Flores and Liberato Kani are emerging.
-Fashion is also becoming more inclusive, taking identity markers (native fabrics, colors) and associating them with others.
+Fashion is also becoming more inclusive, hijacking identity markers (native fabrics, colors) to associate them with others.
 It's a long road ahead.
-Here again, the arrival on the political scene of Pedro Castillo, who almost constantly wears the traditional Cajamarca straw hat, is a strong symbolic step.
+In 2021, the emergence of Pedro Castillo, almost constantly wearing a traditional Cajamarca straw hat, brought the question of class back to the center of the political debate.
 The campaign itself was not devoid of the ordinary racism that only hinders a society that hides many of its most creative talents among these minorities.
-They, too, are bearers of the unrivalled resilience and constant reinvention that is the hallmark of this young Peruvian society, which is still searching, but which is gradually shaping a different face of Peru.
+They, too, are the bearers of the unrivalled resilience and constant reinvention that is the hallmark of this young Peruvian society, which is still searching for itself, but which is gradually shaping a different face of Peru.

 Organize your trip with our partners Peru